 The 25th reunion of the players of the 1946 World Series was held in St. Louis in 1971.
 In a two-inning game, Clem again got to pitch to Enos Slaughter.
 This time he struck him out.
 In 1978, Edna Dreisewerd wrote a book called The Catcher was a Lady: The Clem Dreisewerd Story about their life together in baseball.
 Edna died in 1989.

-In recent interviews, Clem summed up his accomplishments in baseball as (1) the appearance he made in the World Series, (2) the book his wife wrote of their life, (3) being the second highest paid player for the Browns next to Jerry Priddy in 1948, (4) being the ERA leader in two different minor leagues, and (5) having Mickey Owen as his catcher when he was in the Navy.
+In interviews with the author late in his life, Clem summed up his accomplishments in baseball as (1) the appearance he made in the World Series, (2) the book his wife wrote of their life, (3) being the second highest paid player for the Browns next to Jerry Priddy in 1948, (4) being the ERA leader in two different minor leagues, and (5) having Mickey Owen as his catcher when he was in the Navy.

 Dreisewerd, Edna, The Catcher was a Lady: The Clem Dreisewerd Story.
 Hicksville, New York: Exposition Press, 1978.